 Big Car Collaborative’s Co-founder, Shauta Marsh worked together with Indianapolis-based poet and artist Mari Evans and several community partners to complete a mural honoring Evans — one of the founders of the Black Arts Movement.
-The mural is located at 448 Massachusetts Ave. on the southeast end of the historic Davlan.
 Evans selected artist Michael Jordan, aka ALKEMI, to paint the large, photo-realistic portrait.
 Jordan is a professional artist and poet living and working in Indianapolis for over 40 years.
 The project is funded by a grant from The Indiana Arts Commission as part of the Indiana Bicentennial Celebration and with support of The Efroymson Family Fund and in partnership with Riley Area Development.
 Born in 1919 in Toledo, Ohio, Evans has called Indianapolis home since 1947.
 See pictures of the mural in process and completed here.
 Read coverage by The Indianapolis Recorder, The Indianapolis Star, USA Today, and NUVO — also a Best of Indy editors’ pick.

 Big Car Collaborative chief curator Shauta Marsh started meeting with Mari Evans, March of 2015 to start a series of projects raising awareness of Evans.
 “We are excited about championing a project that highlights Mari Evans’ work because we noticed that not enough people in our city and state know about her and her unique and powerful voice,” said Marsh.
 “Mari’s work paved the way for minority writers.
 And she truly represents the diversity of our state as a powerful role model for young people.
 While male artists like Kurt Vonnegut and Wes Montgomery are memorialized in public art pieces around Indianapolis, Mari’s legacy was not yet visible.
 We’re thrilled to be able to help change that.”